1920–21 St. Francis Terriers men's basketball team

 The 1920–21 St. Francis Terriers men's basketball team represented St. Francis College during the 1920–21 NCAA men's basketball season.
 The team was coached by Brother Philip.
-The team was not part of a conference and played as division I independents.
+The team was not part of a conference and played as a major independent.

 The 1920–21 team finished with a .823 record at 14–3.
 This was Brother Philip's last year as the head coach of St. Francis College.